rubiin/ultimate-nest/README.md

 - 📃 **Swagger** - API Documentation
 - 🐳 **Docker Compose** - Container Orchestration
 - 🔐 **Helmet** - secure HTTP headers
-- 😴 **Insomnia** - Insomnia config for endpoints
 - 📏 **ESLint** — Pluggable JavaScript linter
-- 💖 **Prettier** - Opinionated Code Formatter

 ## Available Scripts

-- `yarn start` - Start application
+- `npm run start` - Start application
-- `yarn start:dev` - Start application in watch mode
+- `npm run start:dev` - Start application in watch mode
-- `yarn start:prod` - Start built application
+- `npm run start:prod` - Start built application
-- `yarn start:hmr` - Start application with hot module replacement
+- `npm run start:hmr` - Start application with hot module replacement
-- `yarn format` - Formats all the files inside src using prettier with config provided in `.prettierrc`
-- `yarn lint` - Uses eslint to lint all the files inside src with config provided in `.eslintrc.cjs`
+- `npm run lint` - Uses eslint to lint all the files inside src with config provided in `eslint.config.js`
-- `yarn orm migration:create` - Uses Mikroorm to create a migration file
+- `npm run orm migration:create` - Uses Mikroorm to create a migration file
-- `yarn orm migration:up` - This command is used to run availablexisting migration files.
+- `npm run orm migration:up` - This command is used to run availablexisting migration files.
-- `yarn orm migration:down` - This command is used to rollback migration.
+- `npm run orm migration:down` - This command is used to rollback migration.
-- `yarn orm seeder:run` - This command is used to run existing seeders in `src/common/database`.
+- `npm run orm seeder:run` - This command is used to run existing seeders in `src/common/database`.

 All the scripts require `NODE_ENV` flag

 Additionally, you can also see the scripts in `justfile` which is a cross platform task runner.
-You can use it by installing [just](https://github.com/casey/just#packages) and then running `just <script>
+You can use it by installing [just](https://github.com/casey/just#packages) and then running `just <script>`.
+Ex. `just build`

 ---